Cheeden/tp/docs/UserGuide.md

 Expected output:<br>
 ![View Lessons Window](images/viewlessonsWindow.png)
-* A new window titled "Lessons" will appear.
+* A new window titled "Lessons - [Student Name]" will appear.
 * The window contains a table with three columns: **Date**, **Lesson Plan** and **Lesson Progress**.
+* Multi-line entries will display properly with line breaks preserved.
+* The columns automatically adjust to fit your content with text wrapping enabled.
 * If the student has no lesson plan or lesson progress recorded, an empty table is shown.

 ### Clearing all entries : `clear`